SU-HSDO/suhumsci/docroot/themes/humsci/humsci_basic/readme.md

 The visual regression tests are run locally and used to compare what is on Production versus what is on your local machine.

-1. Add new scenarios in the `backstop/backstop.json`.
+#### Adding new scenarios in the `backstop/backstop.json`.
 The format should look like the following:
 ```
 "scenarios": [
   {